UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 | SFC 78s       | 78s           | Archival 78     |
 | SFC Videotape | Betacam; Betacam SP; Betamax; Digital Betacam; U-Matic; VHS; D-2; M-Format; VHS-C; HDCAM; DVCAM; MiniDV; Hi8; Video8; Digital 8 | Paige Box

-As hinted at in the [Call numbers](#call-numbers) section, SFC also has an additional boxing system for AV Items with legacy call number type, or materials with consecutive call numbers that span SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
+*As hinted at in the [Call numbers](#call-numbers) section, SFC also has an additional boxing system for AV Items (Audiocassettes, Digital Audiotapes (DAT), MiniDiscs, and 8-track tapes) with legacy call number type, or materials with consecutive call numbers that span SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
 These boxes have their own label type and are shelved in a separate location.
-More on that below under
+More on that below under [AV box labels](#av-box-labels) and [Shelving](#shelving).

 ## AV box labels